AdvanDEB/advandeb-architecture/MODELING-ASSISTANT-PLAN.md

 ## Foundational Work

-- Define scope: IBM-focused retrieval and reasoning on top of the AdvandEB knowledge base.
+- Define scope: IBM-focused retrieval and reasoning on top of the AdvanDEB knowledge base.
 - Decide integration patterns with `advandeb-knowledge-builder` (HTTP APIs, shared DB, or both).
 - Design initial domain model for modeling scenarios, model specs, and outputs.